© Copyright 2015, R. Fleischer

 Use of alcohol-laced fuels should absolutely NOT be used in PREMIX type of 2-stroke engines, as the alcohol & water can separate out of the oil & the engine seize from lack of lubrication.
 In the Airheads, it is not a big problem at up to 10%, but alcohol CAN cause 'driveability problems'....poor throttle response, hiccuping, jerking, lousy warmup.
 If your bike is already lean running, & Airheads from the 1980's, especially those exported to the U.S. are like that; you might have WORSE driveability problems....or...some overheating.
 Testing for alcohol can be done rather simply, but it is a PIA to do at every fillup, & this type of testing (mixing in a test tube, with a known amount of water, shake very vigorously, and WAIT to see if water level rises) also will, unfortunately (or fortunately??) show up MTBE, and some other additives that absorb water.
 California's reformulated gasoline's are a problem, and this has spread SOMEWHAT to other States, although California has made use of MTBE illegal in every part of the State due to its disastrous effects, if spilled, on underground water supplies.

 Testing for alcohol content is now not all that informative unless you suspect a special problem with, perhaps excessive alcohol, etc....BECAUSE: Alcohol-laced (Ethanol, or gas-o-hol) fuel is now STANDARD in the USA.
 It is typically difficult to find alcohol-free fuel, and when you do, it is $$.
 It is a political football.
 If you have been reading & thinking here, you may wonder about the reduction in smog/pollution emissions, with 10% ethanol-laced fuel, in light of MORE fuel having to be used per mile.
 Well, it is nearly a total wash, that is, equivalency.
 Thus, putting ethanol into fuels, except for MAYBE big dense cities that have particular smog problems, is a total waste of resources; and, might be a waste in big dense cities too.
-The major benefit of ethanol in our fuel is to enrich certain very large farmers (of, usually, corn) and such as huge industrial businesses such as Archer-Daniels-Midland....and, of course, some politicians wallets.
-That use of corn, yes, even the special type of corn used for making alcohol, results in higher feed prices for chickens, turkeys, beef, ETC....reflected in increased cereal prices as well as for meats.
+The major benefit of ethanol in our fuel is to enrich certain very large farmers (of, usually, corn) and huge industrial businesses like Archer-Daniels-Midland....and, of course, some politicians wallets from contributions.
+The use of corn, yes, even the special type of corn used for making alcohol, results in higher feed prices for chickens, turkeys, beef, ETC....reflected in increased cereal prices as well as for meats.

 Some States have required labeling the pumps, some do, or did, not, some only if the % of alcohol or ??...is at some particular level or beyond.